The Renewable Energy Law Review: India

 Distributed and residential renewable energy

 There are currently two prevailing business models for the installation of solar rooftop projects in India: operational expenditure (OPEX) or capital expenditure (CAPEX).
 Under the OPEX model, the developer develops and installs the rooftop solar system at its own cost and sells power to the rooftop owner or occupier through a PPA to recover the costs incurred, plus profit.
 The developer retains ownership of and operates and maintains the rooftop solar system, and is granted access to the rooftop by the owner through a registered contractual right of way, licence or lease.
 Under the CAPEX model, the rooftop owner or occupier owns the rooftop solar system and bears capital expenditure for the installation of a rooftop solar system, whereas the developer merely acts as an engineering, procurement and construction (EPC) or operation and maintenance (O&M) contractor.

 Renewable energy supply chains

-- The MNRE issued guidelines for enlistment of eligible models and manufacturers of solar cells and modules complying with certain standards and issued the 'Approved List of Modules and Manufacturers' (ALMM) for solar projects in India.60 Only the modules and manufacturers listed in the ALMM will be eligible for use in government, government-assisted projects and projects under government schemes and programmes installed in India.
+The MNRE has issued guidelines for enlistment of eligible models and manufacturers of solar cells and modules that comply with certain standards.
+It has also issued the Approved List of Modules and Manufacturers (ALMM) for solar projects in India.60 Only the modules and manufacturers listed in the ALMM will be eligible for use in government, government-assisted projects, and projects under government schemes and programmes installed in India.
 From 1 October 2022, these requirements will also apply to projects that apply for open access and net metering status.
-As at May 2022, only Indian manufacturers have been included in this list, which was issued on 10 March 2021 and last updated on 5 April 2022.61 However, it will be updated as and when other manufacturers and modules are tested and approved by MNRE.
+As at May 2022, only Indian manufacturers have been included in the ALMM, which was issued on 10 March 2021 and last updated on 5 April 2022.61 However, it will be updated as and when other manufacturers and modules are tested and approved by the MNRE.

-In April 2021, the MNRE approved the 'Production-Linked Incentive Scheme' in the high-efficiency solar modules sector, rewarding manufacturers for higher efficiencies in solar modules and sourcing their materials from domestic markets.63 ReNew Power has tapped into this scheme to set up its solar cells and modules manufacturing unit in Gujarat in May 2021.64 Further, tenders have been awarded recently to Reliance New Energy Solar, Shirdi Sai Electricals and Adani Infrastructure to set up manufacturing units with a cumulative capacity of over 8.7GW for the production of solar modules under the scheme.65
+In April 2021, the MNRE approved the Production-Linked Incentive Scheme in the high-efficiency solar modules sector, rewarding manufacturers for higher efficiencies in solar modules and sourcing their materials from domestic markets.63 ReNew Power tapped into this scheme to set up its solar cells and modules manufacturing unit in Gujarat in May 2021.64 Further, tenders have been awarded recently to Reliance New Energy Solar, Shirdi Sai Electricals and Adani Infrastructure to set up manufacturing units with a cumulative capacity of over 8.7GW for the production of solar modules under the scheme.65

-In view of the globalised supply chain for RE equipment and technologies, the Indian government has also formed foreign alliances and released various trade policies, including the International Solar Alliance (ISA) under the Paris Declaration65 with 75 signatory countries.
-An Indian public sector undertaking, NTPC Limited, has already entered into project management consultancy contracts for developing solar parks and providing consultancy services in ISA's member countries from Africa.66
+In view of the globalised supply chain for RE equipment and technologies, the Indian government has also formed foreign alliances and released various trade policies, including the International Solar Alliance (ISA) under the Paris Declaration66 with 75 signatory countries.
+An Indian public sector undertaking, NTPC Limited, has already entered into project management consultancy contracts for developing solar parks and providing consultancy services in ISA's member countries from Africa.67

 Other key considerations